openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| does not support declaring properties on functions because objects
-with dynamically changing layouts are not supported.
+with dynamically changing layouts are unsupported.
 Function objects follow this rule, and their layout cannot be changed at runtime.

 |CB_BAD|